bullhorn/career-portal/README.md

 that the app needs to have `r_emailaddress` & `r_basicprofile` permissions for best results.

 In order to get data from the LinkedIn API, you will need to whitelist your local IP address (i.e. 127.0.0.1).
 By default gulp starts a browser at `http://localhost:3000`.
-Change
+Since LinkedIn doesn't allow you to whitelist `localhost`, whitelist `127.0.0.1` (the IP address localhost points to) and change your browsers URL to that IP address.

 ## Runtime vs. Buildtime Configurations

+To maximize the flexibility of application configuration, all configuration-level integrations should derive their dynamic variables from the app.json file.
+That file can then be loaded into the application.
+The LinkedIn integration requires a custom ClientID in order to access the LinkedIn API.
+This property is defined in the app.json and injected into the app in the linkedInRun (an ng-run function).

 ## Helpful Utilities